marcellodebernardi/adversarial-csprng/docs/meeting_notes.md

 1. Output of generator will be string of booleans, because in the field of PRNGs, binary sequences are the standard.
+2.  **Simultaneous gradient descent for both networks**: Ian Goodfellow considers this the best approach.

 ## 3 - RESEARCH DETAILS